Awka-Etiti: Colonial era

 This state of affairs continued until the arrival of the British punitive expeditions between 1883 and 1906.
 By this time Awka-Etiti had been identified by the colonialists as being a hindrance to the further advance of British influence to the hinterland.
 Awka-Etiti was deemed resistant to British policy and refused to comply with the demand to surrender their firearms.
-That Awka-Etiti was considered hostile by the establishment is evidenced by the fact that while the first Church Mission Society (C.M.S) church (and school) was built in Nnewi in 1892, it was not until 1904 that the first white person in form of the C.M.S missionary Mrs. Mary Bennett was peacefully received on Awka-Etiti soil.
-Indeed, it was not until the Fifth of February 1905 that the first official representative of His Majesty's government in the person of then Lt.Col. (later Lieutenant Governor of southern Nigeria) H.C.
-Moorhouse was received peacefully by Warrant Chief Ezenwosu in Awka-Etiti.
+That Awka-Etiti was considered hostile by the establishment is evidenced by the fact that while the first Church Mission Society (C.M.S.) church (and school) was built in Nnewi in 1892, it was not until 1904 that the first white person in form of the C.M.S. missionary Mrs. Mary Bennett was peacefully received on Awka-Etiti soil.
+Indeed, it was not until 5 February 1905 that the first official representative of His Majesty's government in the person of then Lt.
+Col. (later Lieutenant Governor of southern Nigeria) H. C. Moorhouse was received peacefully by Warrant Chief Ezenwosu in Awka-Etiti.
 In this area therefore, it took the British 12 years to extend their influence over a distance of not more than 2 km.
 Thus Awka-Etiti had been felt as a thorn in the flesh by the colonial administration.

 Prior to this, in 1900 Awka-Etiti had met their match in the British expeditionary force.
 In this year a peace meeting was arranged by the British between Awka-Etiti and Nnewi, to settle border disputes.
 The interpreter at this crucial meeting, Mr. Nwokedi, was a Nnewi indigene.
 This led to a situation where Awka-Etiti came to believe that a peace agreement had been reached, while the British mediators present at the meeting were told that Awka-Etiti had categorically declined a peaceful settlement.
 The unsuspecting Awka-Etiti representatives went back home to spread the good news that the white man had brought peace between Awka-Etiti and Nnewi.
 Consequently, the Awka-Etiti warriors were stood down and demobilised.